MateuSai/MateuSai.github.io/godot/_posts/2022-08-21-let's-make-a-multiplayer-game-#7:-movement-synchronization.md

 ## Synchronize flip_h and animation

-Go to the player script and add 2 new signals. `flip_h_changed` with an argument with the new value of the `flip_h` property, and `animation_changed` with an argument containing the name of the new animation.
+Go to the player script and add 2 new signals:
+* `flip_h_changed` with an argument with the new value of the `flip_h` property
+* `animation_changed` with an argument containing the name of the new animation.

 {% highlight gdscript %}
 # Player.gd